Vashesh08/PyWp/README.md

 # PyWp
 Sending Automated Whatsapp Messages To Contacts Using Python.

 Contact Needs to be already saved in Your Phone

+Press Enter on cmd once you login to WhatsApp

 # Cloning The Repository
 ```